-limit on the number of houses or size of sites.
-This lack of any numerical letter is appropriate given the services within Tier 4 settlements.
-For clarity and in terms of the effective implementation of draft policy H1 we would suggest that the following amendments are made: The words "including sites for less 1. than six dwellings" is taken out of the policy justification.
-The words "to be delivered on unallocated small (less than 5 dwellings or 0.1ha) sites" are removed from their current position in the policy and a new sentence added at the end of the policy stating: "Within Tier 5 settlements and open countryside the scale of development to be delivered on unallocated sites will be limited to less than 6 dwellings or 0.1ha (unless robust justification for an alternative limit is put forward)."
-These changes are needed to ensure the policy is justified and effective and consistent with national policy, which does apply fixed limits to development in rural areas.
-It will also ensure that the policies of the plan may be properly understood and applied by a decision maker on a planning
+limit on the number of houses or size of

+sites.
+This lack of any numerical letter is

+appropriate given the services within Tier 4

+settlements.

+settlements.

+For clarity and in terms of the effective

+implementation of draft policy H1 we would

+suggest that the following amendments are

+made:

+1. The words "including sites for less

+than six dwellings" is taken out of the policy

+justification.

+2. The words "to be delivered on

+unallocated small (less than 5 dwellings or

+0.1ha) sites" are removed from their current

+position in the policy and a new sentence

+added at the end of the policy stating:

+"Within Tier 5 settlements and open

+countryside the scale of development to be

+delivered on unallocated sites will be limited

+to less than 6 dwellings or 0.1ha (unless

+robust justification for an alternative limit is

+put forward)."

+These changes are needed to ensure the

+policy is justified and effective and

+consistent with national policy, which does

+apply fixed limits to development in rural

+areas.
+It will also ensure that the policies of

+the plan may be properly understood and

+applied by a decision maker on a planning

 application.

-Comment: The Yorkshire Dales National Park Authority is concerned that the approach to unallocated housing in policy H1 will undermine the potential for small scale rural affordable exceptions sites in settlements split by or close to the National Park boundary.
-Comment noted: Affordable housing provision to meet local needs in settlements split by and close to the National Park boundary will still be delivered on housing sites through non rural exception sites included in Policy H2 of this Local Plan.
+unallocated housing in policy H1 will Comment noted : Affordable housing provision to meet local needs in settlements split by and close to the National Park boundary will still be delivered on housing sites through non rural exception sites included in Policy H2 of this Local Plan.
 Yes This policy has been revised and amalgamated with Policy SP4.
 See Policy SP4 in the Publication Draft Plan.

 boundary.